Determinant/mpd_trigger/README.rst

 - The canonical mpd library: ``libmpdclient`` (on which famous mpd clients such as mpc and ncmpcppp also depend)
 - Some basic POSIX syscalls (ubiquitous on current unix-like systems)
+- For Mac OS X users, they may want to install ``terminal-notifier`` if they'd like to, but this is not mandatory since the triggered command is up to you.
 - Nothing else.